DEploid-dev/DEploid/README.md

 Citation
 --------

+If you use `dEploid` with the flag `-ibd`, please cite the following paper:

+Zhu, J. S., J. A. Hendry, J. Almagro-Garcia, R. D. Pearson, R. Amato, A. Miles, D. J. Weiss, T. C. D. Lucas, M. Nguyen, P. W. Gething, D. Kwiatkowski, G. McVean, and for the Pf3k Project.
+(2018) The origins and relatedness structure of mixed infections vary with local prevalence of *P. falciparum* malaria. *biorxiv*, doi: https://doi.org/10.1101/387266.

 If you use `dEploid` in your work, please cite the program:

 Zhu, J. S. J. A. Garcia G. McVean.
 (2018) Deconvolution of multiple infections in *Plasmodium falciparum* from high throughput sequencing data. *Bioinformatics* 34(1), 9-15. doi: https://doi.org/10.1093/bioinformatics/btx530.